oroinc/conversation/src/Oro/Bundle/ConversationBundle/Resources/doc/api/conversation.md

 #### get_subresource

-Retrieve the record of the organization a specific case belongs to.
+Retrieve a record of the organization a specific conversation belongs to.

 #### get_relationship

-Retrieve the ID of the organization that a specific case belongs to.
+Retrieve the ID of the organization that a specific conversation belongs to.

 #### update_relationship

-Replace the organization that a specific case belongs to.
+Replace the organization that a specific conversation belongs to.

 {@request:json_api}
 Example: